 Atmospheric Methane (CH4) levels, 1840–present

-To see precise methane values, hover your mouse cursor over the blue graph trace.
+To see precise methane concentrations, hover your mouse cursor over the blue graph trace.
 (However, all values are shown with about one more significant digit than is warranted by the precision of the measurements, and the ice core values are less accurate than the Mauna Loa measurements.)

 https://sealevel.info/methane.html